What are the causes of bacterial vaginosis?

-The vagina has its own unique pH level and harmonious balance of good and bad bacteria.
-When this balance is disrupted the bad bacteria can grow uncontrollably, leading to infections.
+The vagina has a slightly acidic pH, which helps to maintain the harmonious balance of “good” and “bad” bacteria.
+When this balance is disrupted, bad bacteria can grow uncontrollably, leading to the symptoms of BV.

-- Changing your sexual partner
+- Change your sexual partner

-- Having sex without a condom
+- Have sex without a condom

 Can sperm cause a bacterial infection?

-- Having showers instead of baths
+- Have showers instead of baths

 - Avoid using perfumed soaps or shower gels to wash your genitals

-- Wearing cotton underwear
+- Wear cotton underwear

-- Washing your underwear in mild detergents
+- Wash your underwear in mild detergents

-Can I get a bacterial infection from oral sex?
+Can I get BV from oral sex?